 Mask Up!
 Talking to Young Children about Wearing Masks

-While wearing masks is something new for all of us, toddlers and preschoolers respond well to the safety and security of daily routines.
+While wearing masks is part of life for all of us now.
+Fortunately, toddlers and preschoolers respond well to the safety and security of daily routines, including mask-wearing.

 Masks have become part of daily life for toddlers and preschoolers (aged two years and up).
 Looking for ideas to help your child understand the why’s and when’s of mask-wearing?
 We’ve put together our top tips for masking up with your little one: